jmpinder/Rockets/README.md

 # Rockets
-CAD Designs, Decal Illustrations, Telemetry Code &amp; other useful resources
+CAD Designs, Decal Illustrations, Telemetry Code & other useful resources for non-commercial use only